Runtime Vertex Paint and Detection Plugin

 Detect Vertex Data

-Detect to get Data of the Closest Vertex of the Location which includes Color, Position and Normal of the Vertex, as well as EPhysicsSurface if the user has registered the Material and what surfaces is on each of the color channels.
+Get Closest Vertex Data of the Location which includes Color, Position and Normal of the Vertex, as well as EPhysicsSurface if the user has registered the Material and what surfaces is on each of the color channels.

 Loops through the Vertices of LOD0 to get the closest Vertex.